-- The Board of Directors hereby elects under Public Contract Code Section 22030 to become subject to the uniform public construction cost accounting procedures set forth in the Act and to the Commission's policies and procedures manual and cost accounting review procedures, as they may each from time to time be amended. - 2) The General Manager is directed to notify the State Controller forthwith of this election. - 3) This Resolution shall take effect upon its adoption.
+- 1) The Board of Directors hereby elects under Public Contract Code Section 22030 to become subject to the uniform public construction cost accounting procedures set forth in the Act and to the Commission's policies and procedures manual and cost accounting review procedures, as they may each from time to time be amended. - 2) The General Manager is directed to notify the State Controller forthwith of this election. - 3) This Resolution shall take effect upon its adoption.

-On the motion of Director and on the following roll call vote, to wit: , seconded by Director
+On the motion of Director , seconded by Director and on the following roll call vote, to wit:

 AYES:

 NOES:

 ABSTAIN:

 ABSENT:

-The foregoing resolution is hereby passed, approved and adopted by the Board of Directors of the Los Osos Community Services District this \underline{x} day of \underline{x} , 2022.
+The foregoing resolution is hereby passed, approved and adopted by the Board of Directors of the Los Osos Community Services District this x day of x, 2022.

-Matthew Fourcroy, President Los Osos Community Services District ATTEST: APPROVED AS TO FORM: Ron Munds General Manager and Secretary to the Board Jeffrey A. Minnery District Legal Counsel
+Matthew Fourcroy, President Los Osos Community Services District

+Ron Munds General Manager and Secretary to the Board Jeffrey A. Minnery District Legal Counsel